sgcodigo/glory/README.md

 }
 ```

-And finally, each partial states will be merged into a single Observable stream and use scan() operator to do the reducing.
+And finally, each partial states will be merged to form a single Observable stream and use scan() operator to do the reducing.

 ```
 fun processIntents() {